Finding and securing a tenant is difficult enough. But things can get more complicated, as you can’t trust everyone interested in renting.

 But it’s important to look at the big picture and look at their background to determine if something is a blip on their resume.
 Understandably, you cannot judge a renter solely by an unreturned deposit or a bad job, but it’s important to be realistic.
 You cannot leave your precious property in the hands of someone who may damage it.

-The 5 Background Screening Red Flags You Should Be Looking Out For
+Background Screening Red Flags To Watch Out for:

-Why it’s a red flag: it may be a result of irresponsible financial behavior
+This may be a result of irresponsible financial behavior.

 One of the very clear signs of whether or not a person can take on the responsibility of a lease is their credit score and history.
 While it’s true that credit alone doesn’t paint the whole picture, it can give you a pretty good idea of what to expect.